 Bruce Garfield began his career as a pioneer of the band merchandising business signing deals with Led Zeppelin, Cream, Jimi Hendrix, The Doors, Rolling Stones, and many others.

 Wishing to get closer to the music itself, he moved on to work with cutting edge independent labels and major record producers; all of whom helped shape the future of the modern record business, and his career.

 Following what he refers to as his ‘education period’ Garfield was recruited by Capitol Records President Don Zimmermann to merge and lead their Artist Development and Press Departments.
 He was the youngest senior executive in the label’s history.

-and was elected as the first Executive Director of the Columbus Music
+Bruce and his wife, Beth Jackson, relocated to Columbus in November 2017 and he was elected as the first Executive Director of the Columbus Music Commission August 2018.

 Senior Project Manager

 Amy Holihan joined the staff as a full-time project manager in June 2022, following work as project consultant beginning in September 2020.
 A former professional ballet dancer, she performed with Pennsylvania Ballet and New York City Ballet during a seven-year career as a working artist.
 She then worked in development and marketing for organizations such as The School of American Ballet, Cincinnati Chamber Orchestra, Columbus Metropolitan Library, and NXTStage Arts.
 She holds a B.A. in English from the University of Pennsylvania and an M.A. in Arts Policy and Administration from the Ohio State University.